-In partnership with Lilly Broadcasting, the Erie Regional Chamber sponsors Giving You the Business segments which air weekly on WSEE35 and WICU12 during the 5:30 PM.
-Monday broadcast and Tuesday mornings in the 6-7 AM. hour.
-Each segment takes viewers behind the scenes of
+In partnership with Lilly Broadcasting, the Erie Regional Chamber sponsors Giving You the Business segments which air weekly on WICU12 during the 5 PM.
+Monday broadcast and Tuesday mornings in the 5 AM. hour.
+And in 2020 we've added additional exposure for our members with the segments airing on WICU-WSEE during the 6 PM newscast on Sunday evenings.
+Each of the segments takes viewers behind the scenes of

-Giving You the Business segments highlight members of the Erie Regional Chamber and Growth Partnership, and is a free membership benefit!
+Giving You the Business segments highlight members of the Erie Regional Chamber and Growth Partnership, and is a free member benefit.
 Contact our office if you would like viewers to see behind the scenes at your business!
 Email marketing director Nadeen Schmitz, or phone 814-454-7191 x139 to schedule your segment.

-Please help us welcome the new members to the Erie Regional Chamber and Growth Partnership who joined the organization in July!
+Please help us welcome the new members to the Erie Regional Chamber and Growth Partnership who joined the organization this month.

 Thank you for your investment.
 We look forward to working with you!